How do I know if the Modern Fertility test is right for me?

 Are these ordered by a doctor?

 Yes!
 Every Modern Fertility test is ordered by a doctor.
 A physician will also review your results before they are returned as well and your sample will be processed in a CLIA and CAP accredited lab.

 How is Modern Fertility able to bring the cost of fertility testing down so much compared to what these tests would cost in a fertility clinic?

 Modern Fertility’s test is the same test offered in clinics.
 Since we are testing more patients than one doctor’s office and order a high volume of tests, we can bring the tests to you at an affordable price.

 The cost for our test is $159.
 Modern Fertility was founded to make fertility hormone tests as accessible and affordable as possible.
 In a clinic, these tests are typically $1500+.
 If your insurance plan covers infertility, the tests may only be covered when you've been trying to conceive for a year (something you have to go in and actually document with your doctor).

 Can I take the test if I’m on birth control?

 Yes!
-Each test is customized for you based on your birth control and the regularity of your period.
+Each test is customized for you based on your birth control and the regularity of your period (if you get one).
 If you have questions about which hormones will be included in your personalized test you can take the Modern quiz here!